Hydrogen Adoption Across Industries: Materials Challenges & Engineering Solutions

 Charlie is a Senior Materials Performance Engineer at Frazer-Nash Consultancy, working in asset integrity with a focus on the material compatibility of new and existing infrastructure with hydrogen.
 Charlie is currently completing an industry applied engineering doctorate (EngD) at the University of Surrey, he leads a number of industrial research projects alongside supervising PhD projects at Oxford University and Cranfield University, where his research focuses upon developing an insight into the effects of hydrogen embrittlement, and its mitigation.
 He is a graduate of Imperial College London and holds a master’s in Materials Engineering (MEng).

-Alfredo Zafra - Cranfield University
+Alfredo Zafra - University of Oxford

 Dr. Alfredo Zafra is a senior postdoctoral researcher at the University of Oxford, where he is in charge of the Hydrogen Embrittlement Lab in the Department of Engineering Science.
 He previously worked as a research associate at Imperial College London and has a strong background in the mechanical behaviour of metals.
 His current research focuses on developing hydrogen-resistant alloys using advanced manufacturing techniques, including additive manufacturing and nanofabrication.